Pradnya-Sangoram/BlogUsingReact/README.md

-This is a single page web application created using react for assignment 4
+This is a single page web application created using react for assignment 4(Internet computing). which will provide weather forcast using weather API. follow below steps to run the react Appication:
+In cmd:
+1. cd Desktop
+2. cd assignment
+3. npm start
+then the blog site will open.

+The screencasting video link is: https://screencast-o-matic.com/watch/cYf00NAu5n

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://screencast-o-matic.com/watch/cYf00NAu5n).

 ## Available Scripts